tibecvp/recipe-genius/README.md

 2. Set up the environment variables:
     - Navigate to the ``backend`` directory: ``cd backend``
     - Create a ``.env`` file in the ``backend`` directory.
-    - Add your Google API key to the file:
+    - Add your Google API key to the file: (https://aistudio.google.com/u/1/apikey Login with a Google account and create an API key if you don't have one yet.)
         ```
         GEMINI_API_KEY=<YOUR_GOOGLE_API_KEY>
         ```